jimratliff/GenoMac-system/README.md

 - installing all CLI and GUI apps (both on or off the Mac App Store)

 ### Preview of process
-- Establish a real-time textual connection to other devices to be used as/if needed for real-time exchange of text, error messages, etc.
+- In Safari, establish a real-time textual connection to other devices to be used as/if needed for real-time exchange of text, error messages, etc.
 - Give Terminal full-disk access
 - Install Homebrew (and therefore also Git)
 - Modify PATH to add Homebrew